Mental Health at University: Facts, Warning Signs and Immediate Help

 According to the Federal Chamber of Psychotherapists (BPtK), patients in Germany wait an average of 142.4 days between their initial consultation and the start of psychotherapy.
 A BPtK background paper from 2023 shows that 47.4% of practices have waiting times of more than six months.
 In rural areas, this rises to four to six months; in cities, it's around two months.

-University student services centers (Studentenwerke) aren't much better positioned.
-Only 45 of 58 Studentenwerke operate their own psychological counseling centers.
-Waiting times range from four to nine weeks, with a maximum of three to five sessions.
-Demand has grown by 227% since 2019, as documented by Studentenwerk Schleswig-Holstein.
+University student services centers (Studentenwerke) are also reaching their capacity limits.
+While 45 of 58 Studentenwerke operate their own psychological counseling centers, capacity falls far short of demand: waiting times range from four to nine weeks, with a maximum of three to five sessions.
+Demand has grown continuously in recent years.
+As one example, Studentenwerk Schleswig-Holstein documented a 34% increase from 2022 to 2023 alone.

-The result: only 23 to 30% of affected students actually access professional support.
+The result: those who seek help often can't find it in time.
 The problem isn't a lack of willingness.
 There simply aren't enough accessible options.

 What support options exist?
 An honest comparison